Beto Gonzalez Campos

 Nickname: Beto Gonzalez /BE-toh GAHN-za-luhz/

-Due to this passion for aircraft, I am pursuing my B.S/M.S in Mechanical and Aerospace Engineering.
+Due to this enthusiasm for aircraft, I am pursuing my B.S/M.S in Mechanical and Aerospace Engineering.
 The MechE to learn how to be a full-hardcore engineer and the Aero to learn how to build, design, and fly airplanes; great decision to have both backgrounds (though, #TeamNoSleep).
-Combining the two areas, I started to research Wind Turbines, specifically the Vertical type (spin around the z-axis, "spiral" looking).
-I got hooked up in the aerodynamics and the blade design configuration.
-Thus, I got interested in other forms of renewable energy systems and the sustainability involved along the way.
-(Thus, me being a ThinkEnergy Fellow).
+Due to my desire for both areas, I started to research Wind Turbines, specifically the Vertical type ones (spin around the z-axis; "spiral" looking).
+Soon enough, I got caught up in the aerodynamics and the multiple blade design configurations possible.
+Therefore, I got further interested in other forms of renewable energy systems and their sustainable industrial implementation (Hence, me being a ThinkEnergy Fellow).

 During my college career, I have developed many personal and academic interests.
 Some of them include:

 + Thermal-fluid sciences, flight mechanics, and dynamics, as well as control.